Pedramto89/Spatial-multiomics-PDAC/README.md

 - Modality-Specific Priors

 Each omics layer (e.g., Spatial, RNA, ATAC) has its own learned prior distribution.
-We encode the preprocseed highquality cells/spots of each modality into a latent space with mean and variance.
+We encode the preprocseed highquality cells/spots (analysed on seurat/scanpy/signac) of each modality into a latent space with mean and variance.
 This allows the model to adapt to modality-specific variations in feature distributions.
 Unlike standard VAEs, where a single Gaussian prior is used, this approach enables better multi-omics integration.

 - Fusion via a Shared Latent Space (Latent Space Fusion)